 She holds a Bachelor of Arts degree in Psychology with a concentration in Forensics from Point Park University.
 Nicole completed a Master’s Level certification program at Duquesne University’s Cyril Wecht Institute of Forensic Science and Law in 2003.
-She continued her education receiving her Master of Science degree from Carlow University in Professional Counseling in 2006.
+She continued her education, receiving her Master of Science degree from Carlow University in Professional Counseling in 2006.
 Nicole worked as a counselor and intake coordinator in Mental Health, Drug and Alcohol, and Psychiatric Rehabilitation for many years.
 She became a Certified Psychiatric Rehabilitation Practitioner in 2004.
 She also pursued a career in corrections for a time, working with the forensic population as a cognitive therapist.
-Nicole greatly enjoys her 17 years of experience in her chosen field of work and finds it a privilege to be a part in the journey of those she counsels.
-She strongly believes in the process of therapy and that validation, connection, and trust are the foundation upon which change occurs and healing begins.
+Nicole greatly enjoys her 17 years of experience in her chosen field of work and finds it a privilege to be a part of the journey for those she counsels.
+She strongly believes in the process of therapy and that validation, connection, and trust form the foundation upon which change occurs and healing begins.